-SAP Document Compliance solution for Greece myDATA e-books, Part 2 – central objects in customization
+SAP Document Compliance solution for Greek myDATA e-books, Part 2 – central objects in customization

 Mikhail Smirnov – CSL Behring, Pradyumna Kumar Mishra – SAP SE

 The first part of this blog post series gave an overview of Greek Electronic Books (e-books) requirements, and architecture of SAP Document Compliance solution to fulfill these requirements.
 This part will proceed with two central customization objects (Invoice Type and eDocument Type) and logic behind them in SAP Document Compliance solution.

 MyDATA Invoice Type mapping

 Invoice Type is the main parameter introduced by AADE for myDATA e-books reporting and it is included in e-book XML structures.
 Invoice Type defines process or type of posting presented in e-book.
 Different examples of such type of postings are domestic, EU or third country sales, EU or third country purchase, respective debit or credit notes, retail bills and receipts, payroll or depreciation postings and many other kinds of postings.
 It means that Invoice Types defined by AADE have broader meaning than just invoices.
 Invoice Types are defined for every income and expense transaction subject to myDATA reporting.

 A single e-book is called as eDocument (eDoc) in SAP Document Compliance solution.
 Every eDoc is presented with respective XML file.
 My DATA parameters like Invoice Type are assigned in every eDoc accordingly mapping rules predefined in SAP customization.
 These rules are extensive and covering every income and expense transaction, hence we have complicated logic realized in SAP.
 Several standard mapping tables for Invoice Types are created in SAP and they are checked in different sequence order depending on source of posting (FI, MM or SD).

 Invoice Type (INVOICE_TYPE) determination logic in SAP follows: